tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

 - Afternoon: Noon to Sunset.
 - Night: Sunset to Sunrise.

- When ending a phase in a wilderness hex, a roll will made by the GM determining if the party provokes no encounter, makes contact with any landmarks that could be found in the given hex, an stumbles upon an omen or sign of a myth or legend in the area
+ When ending a phase in a wilderness hex, a roll will made by the GM determining if the party provokes no encounter, makes contact with any landmarks that could be found in the given hex, or stumbles upon an omen to something greater.

 | D6  | Outcome                                                      |
 | --- | ------------------------------------------------------------ |